annestrand/flintRV/README.md

     $ make unit

-Build and run all tests:

-    $ make runtests

-Each case outputs to `out/` directory.
+Each unit test outputs to `out/<module_name>.out`

+To build CPU tests:

+    # make

+CPU testing program outputs to `obj_dir/Vboredcore`

 ### Docker 🐳
 RISC-V GCC cross-compiler is needed for running tests and building example firmware.
 There is a Dockerfile here to take care of this (easy-mode).

-To build and start the container:
+To build and start the container (need to run at least once to ensure container is running):

     $ make docker

-To build the functional tests:
+Then to build the functional tests:

     $ make unit DOCKER=ON